hphelion/documentation/moonshot/manage.administration-dashboard.cloud-roles.md

 Each role has different privileges assigned to it.
 Based on the privileges, the users can access the project resources.

-HP Cloud OS for Moonshot has defined several roles/personas that represent users with different responsibilities within the cloud.
+HP Helion Cloud OS for Moonshot has defined several roles/personas that represent users with different responsibilities within the cloud.
 These roles manage resources within the cloud within their respective realms.

 You can perform the following tasks: